patelpratyush/AI-Flashcards/public/README.md

-# FlashGenie
+# MemoGenie

-FlashGenie is a flashcard generation web application built with Node.js.
-Designed to enhance learning and memorization, FlashGenie offers a seamless experience for creating, saving, and reviewing flashcards.
+MemoGenie is a flashcard generation web application built with Node.js.
+Designed to enhance learning and memorization, MemoGenie offers a seamless experience for creating, saving, and reviewing flashcards.
 It includes robust features like user authentication, subscription management, and local storage tracking, making it a powerful tool for both students and professionals.

 ## Table of Contents